pivotal/docs-tap/contour/how-to-guides/configuring-contour-with-loadbalancer-tls-termination.hbs.md

-# Configure Contour to support TLS termination at an AWS Network LoadBalancer (NLB)
+# Configure Contour to support TLS termination at an AWS Network LoadBalancer

 This topic tells you how to configure Contour to accept traffic from an AWS Network LoadBalancer (NLB) that terminates TLS traffic.